PhilippeChab/nwscript-ee-language-server/server/poc/tree-sitter/CONFORMANCE.md

 ## Checkpoint and remaining work

-Checkpoint on `poc/tree-sitter-tokenizer` for draft PR #104.
+Rebased `poc/tree-sitter-tokenizer` onto `main` at `2275b80` (3.0.1, merged PR #105) for draft PR #104.
+All provider fixes and their regression tests are retained; function navigation now queries the Tree-sitter syntax tree.
 The production tokenizer uses Tree-sitter, the narrowed grammar and interrupted-signature recovery are implemented, and the rebuilt WASM and its provenance manifest are included.
 Existing semantic resolution and compiler validation remain separate from syntax parsing.

-Local validation completed: 617 repository tests, 158 parser checks, TypeScript compilation, parser harness type checking, root and harness lint, production build, and byte-for-byte standard-library regeneration.
+Local validation completed: 662 repository tests, 158 parser checks, TypeScript compilation, parser harness type checking, root and harness lint, production build, and byte-for-byte standard-library regeneration.
 The benchmark harness is included so the timing probe can be repeated.

 Before taking the PR out of draft: